 You must attach an audit report to your:

-You must provide a new audit report every three years, following your first exemption certificate (electricity use method) form application that requires an audit report.
-For example, if you applied for a 2018 exemption certificate application year with an audit report your next audit report is not required until the 2021 exemption certificate application year.
+You must provide a new audit report every 5 years, following your first exemption certificate (electricity use method) form application that requires an audit report.

 We can request an audit report to be provided with your application for an exemption certificate if we believe that the use amount formula for the site is likely to be materially different from what was reported in the current or previous year’s application.